-- •the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical and clinical studies; - •the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates, if clinical studies are successful, including any costs from post-market requirements; - •the cost of contracting for the manufacture of our product and product candidates for clinical studies in preparation for regulatory approval and in preparation for commercialization; - •our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - •the costs to develop, acquire or in-license future product candidates or technologies; - •the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - •the timing, receipt and amount of sales of, or royalties on, our product and future products, if any; and - •the emergence of competing technologies or other adverse market developments.
+- •the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical and clinical studies: - •the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates, if clinical studies are successful, including any costs from post-market requirements; - •the cost of contracting for the manufacture of our product and product candidates for clinical studies in preparation for regulatory approval and in preparation for commercialization; - •our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - •the costs to develop, acquire or in-license future product candidates or technologies; - •the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - •the timing, receipt and amount of sales of, or royalties on, our product and future products, if any; and - •the emergence of competing technologies or other adverse market developments.

-As of June 30, 2023, we had total cash, cash equivalents and short-term investments of \$153.6 million.
-We expect that existing cash, cash equivalents and short-term investments as of June 30, 2023 will be sufficient to fund our planned operations into the second quarter of 2024, however, it will not be sufficient to fund our planned operations for at least the next twelve months from the date of issuance of these financial statements.
+As of September 30, 2023, we had total cash, cash equivalents and short-term investments of \$102.4 million.
+We expect that our existing cash, cash equivalents and short-term investments as of September 30, 2023, combined with certain anticipated payments from the amended and restated Pierre Fabre Commercialization Agreement, will enable us to fund our planned operations into the third quarter of 2025.
+Such anticipated payments are estimates based on assumptions and plans that are subject to change and such changes could materially impact our cash runway.
+These assumptions include the receipt of future payments that are dependent upon the successful filing and approval of the tab-cel BLA, as well as the completion of specific development and regulatory activities by us and actions taken by third parties, and are, therefore, uncertain at this time.
+In the event that we do not receive our anticipated payments and, as a result, our cash runway is materially impacted, our existing cash, cash equivalents and short-term investments as of September 30, 2023 will not be sufficient to fund our planned operations for at least the next twelve months from the date of issuance of these financial statements.
 Our operating plan may change as a result of many factors currently unknown to us, and we may need additional funds sooner than planned.
-We do not have any committed external source of funds other than milestone and royalty payments that we may receive under the Pierre Fabre Commercialization Agreement, subject to the terms of the HCRx Agreement.
-We will not receive any meaningful milestone or royalty payments from Pierre Fabre until the applicable royalty cap under the HCRx Agreement is met, if at all.
-These conditions raise substantial doubt about our ability to continue as a going concern.
+We do not have any committed external source of funds other than milestone and royalty payments that we may receive under the A&R Commercialization Agreement, subject to the terms of the HCRx Agreement.
+We do not retain any meaningful milestone or royalty payments related to the Initial Territory from Pierre Fabre until the applicable royalty cap under the HCRx Agreement is met, if at all.
+These conditions, including the uncertainties surrounding our receipt of certain anticipated payments, raise substantial doubt about our ability to continue as a going concern for at least 12 months after the issuance of the accompanying condensed consolidated financial statements.